russellromney/brain-plasma/README.md

 `Brain.info(name)`

-Get the metadata object associated with the object with name `name`.
+Get the metadata dict object associated with the object with name `name`.

 Structure:
 {